vaibhavpandeyvpz/tejas/README.md

 # Tejas

-Tejas OS is a lightweight, fast Linux distribution based on Ubuntu and XFCE.
+Tejas Linux is a lightweight, fast Linux distribution based on Ubuntu and XFCE.

 Built using `live-build`, fully reproducible, CI-friendly, and designed for developers and power users.